Abbeyf123/webpack-ts-tailwindCssv4/readme.md

 ## Note!
  This project is not for absolute beginners as this is just a setup for basic webpack and tailwind configuration.All optimization features and configuration are not included in this project just a basic css, typescript and tailwind v4 configuration, all other features should be included by the developer.

- The entry to the the webpack configuration is "webpack.dev.config.js" you should configure the webpack config for the production build yourself : your visit the [Webpack](https://webpack.js.org/) for more details.
+ The entry to the the webpack configuration is "webpack.dev.config.js" you should configure the webpack config for the production build yourself : visit the [Webpack](https://webpack.js.org/) for more details.